Chapter 5 - Collaborating, Writing, and Sharing

 - Projects and Purposes

 - Schema Projects

 - Derived Data Sources

-- Policy Adjustments and HIPAA Expert Determination (BETA)
+- Policy Adjustments and HIPAA Expert Determination (Public Preview)

 Tutorials: Each of these pages provides step-by-step instructions for using a feature in Immuta.

-Policy as Code: API Reference Guides: This page details how to access Immuta through the API, including information about the various endpoints, their parameters, and their responses.
+Policy as Code: API Reference Guides: This page details how to access Immuta through the API.